TextBox HTML Helper in ASP.NET Core MVC

 }

-We are going to use the above Employee model with TextBox() and TextBoxFor() HTML Helper methods.
+We will use the above Employee model with TextBox() and TextBoxFor() HTML Helper methods.

 Modifying Home Controller: